InnoAlchemy/Proswim-Backend/README.md

 Before you begin, ensure you have met the following requirements:

-- Node.js installed on your machine (version X.X.X or higher)
+- Node.js installed on your machine
 - XAMPP installed for database management
 - Basic understanding of JavaScript and Express.js